isaacaguilar97/isaacaguilar97/README.md

 -->

 - I'm currently studing a Bachelors degree in Statistics with an emphasys at Data Science at Brigham Young University
-- I'm graduating on April of 2024 so I am open for job and internship opportunities
+- I'm graduating on December of 2024 so I am open for job and internship opportunities
 - These next weeks I will be creating my portfolio with all the Stat and Data Science projects I've worked so far 😄
 - I'm also looking for mentors to help me become a great Data Scientist